These Are The Moments I Live For

 The queens of straight faces, folks.
 Our first stop was obviously for food.
 We went to Jack's Wife Freda in Soho -- a true NYC staple (I recommend the breakfast bowl).
 Fun Fact: While waiting for our table, we saw Joe Jonas and Sophie Turner having lunch as well.
 Don't worry, we didn't bother them; Joe enjoyed his espresso in peace.

 We spent the rest of the day roaming Manhattan and Brooklyn without a distinct plan.
 The most peaceful way to spend a day in the city in my opinion.
 By sunset, we found ourselves in Williamsburg with an incredible view.

 As if surprising Arzu wasn't enough, I then surprised my family by going home for a night.
 Well, aside from my mom who was in on it all.
 You know when commercials do things like "gum: $2, not smelling like your lunch: priceless"?
 That's obviously a trivial example, but seriously the look on everyones faces when they saw me was truly priceless.
 As was spending time with some of my favorite people.

-That’s why I spend 95% of my money on travel rather than material things.
-I’ve talked about this a bit before in terms of studying abroad, but it holds true in my everyday life as well.
-When I FaceTimed my mom to tell her I’d be coming home, I remember thinking damn this makes me so much happier than 2 pairs of jeans, for example, ever would.
-I won’t act like I don’t also enjoy material things, but if I only have enough room in my budget for one or the other, I opt for travel.
+That's why I spend 95% of my money on travel rather than material things.
+I've talked about this a bit before in terms of studying abroad, but it holds true in my everyday life as well.
+When I FaceTimed my mom to tell her I'd be coming home, I remember thinking damn this makes me so much happier than an article of clothing, for example, ever would.
+I won't act like I don't also enjoy material things, but if I only have enough room in my budget for one or the other, I opt for travel.